-February was another busy month in the world of wage and hour law.
+October, November and December were busy months in the world of wage and hour law.
 In our continuing efforts to keep our clients and friends apprised of recent developments in that often vexing and treacherous legal arena, we highlight some important recent developments.

 DEPARTMENT OF LABOR

-If you would like further information, please contact the Edwards Wildman lawyer responsible for your matters or one of the authors linked above.
+If you would like further information, please contact the Edwards Wildman lawyer responsible for your matters or the author linked above.